robusta-dev/robusta/docs/playbook-reference/actions/scans.rst

 Troubleshooting Popeye
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When triggering a Popeye scan, Popeye will run as a one-off job directly in your cluster.
+Popeye scans run as Jobs in your cluster.
+If there are issues with a scan, troubleshoot as follows:
-Use these steps to find possible issues with the scan action.

 * To find errors with the Popeye job run: